websitefingerprinting/dockersetup11/README.md

 - The Makefile is based on Nate Mathews's project [Tor-Browser-Crawler-Video](https://github.com/notem/tor-browser-crawler-video).

 ## Contact
-Feel free to email me for any problem (jgongac at connect dot ust doc hk).
+Feel free to email me for any problem (jgongac at connect dot ust dot hk).